leoduan/leoduan.github.io/index.md

 My recent research focuses on the following areas (with some representative works):

 1.	**Optimization & Bayes**:

+    *   Yu Zheng and Leo L. Duan.
+Gibbs Sampling using Anti-correlation Gaussian Data Augmentation, with Applications to L1-ball-type Models.
+In preparation.
     *   Cheng Zeng*, Eleni Dilma*, Jason Xu, Leo L. Duan.
 Bridged Posterior: Optimization, Profile Likelihood and a New Approach for Generalized Bayes. * Joint first authors.
 In preparation.
     *   Maoran Xu and Leo L. Duan.
 Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros.
 JRSSB, 2023.
     *   Maoran Xu, Hua Zhou, Yujie Hu and Leo L. Duan.
 Bayesian Inference using the Proximal Mapping: Uncertainty Quantification under Varying Dimensionality.
 JASA, 2023.